-Taking a second look at Figure 6, one notices that this speech production model consits of filter A(z) excited by uncorrelated noise and a harmonic signal, a pulse train.
-The filter A(z) is considered modeling the vocal tract, approximated by a tube model, illustrated in Figure 8.
+Taking a second look at Figure 6, one notices that this speech production model consists of the filter A(z) excited by uncorrelated noise and a harmonic signal, a pulse train.
+The filter A(z) models an approximation of the vocal tract by the so called tube model, which is illustrated in Figure 8.